loudoguno/Smart-Squares/README.md

 1. pay Eth back to address of origin at end of 1st, 2nd, 3rd and 4th quarters

 ### UI and Front-end Components
-1. user would interact with the contract accessing front end webpage from  browser with metamask.
+1. user would interact with the contract accessing front end webpage from  browser with metamask
-1. page will display grid, list of players and proportions, payout proportions *+* button to join the game would ask user for amount to send and name for the square
+1. page will display grid, list of players and proportions, payout proportions
+1. button to join the game would ask user for amount to send and name for the square
+2. test

 ### Potential Issues/Concerns:
-** worry about rounding down
+* worry about rounding down
 * spamming the contract

 ### Advanced